ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 = Q. Does this require any knowledge of HTML or CSS? =
 A. This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.
 But you need to know the HTML or CSS in order to add/remove/modify the HTML or CSS code by using this plugin.

+= Q. Can I add my script to a specific page of my website? =
+A. For now, this plugin does not have an option to apply the custom scripts only on specific pages.
+I plan to add this feature soon.
+But for now in order to apply your script only on specific pages of your website, you need to wrap your script in a PHP code that will determine the page you want.
+You need something like this:
+`function my_custom_script() {

+    // Stop the function if this is not the Home page of website if ( !is_home() ) {
+        return;
+    }

+    // Print the script
+    echo '<script>YOUR SCRIPT</script>';
+}
+add_action( 'wp_head', 'my_custom_script' );`

+To apply the PHP code on a website, I can recommend you to use another my plugin called [My Custom Functions](https://wordpress.org/plugins/my-custom-functions/).

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
 The most common reason for this is a web browser's cache.
 Every web browser stores a cache of the websites you visit (pages, images, and etc.) to reduce bandwidth usage and server load.
 This is called the browser's cache.​ Clearing your browser's cache may solve the problem.